Songwriters: How to Monetize Your Work

 You might conclude that, for at least the start of your songwriting career, 50% of something is better than 100% of nothing.
 The, after you've started to make money from your songwriting, you'll want to start your own publishing company, so you can own 100% of your valuable compositions.

-Register With a Performing Rights OrganizationOne revenue stream from a song is from its "performance" on radio, television, and film, including streaming.
-You can register with a performing rights organization (PRO) as both a publisher and a writer.
-There are 6 PROs in the U.S., ASCAP, BMI, SESAC, GMR, SoundExchange and AllTrack.
+Register With a PRO as Both a Songwriter and a Publisher (If You Self-Publish)One revenue stream from a song is from its "performance" on radio, television, and film, including streaming.
+You should register with a performing rights organization (PRO) as both a songwriter and a music publisher.
+If you don't register as a publisher, you'll be leaving 1/2 your performance income on the table.
+There are 6 PROs in the U.S., ASCAP, BMI, SESAC, GMR, SoundExchange (for digital radio) and AllTrack.

 These organizations collect money on behalf on their songwriter, publisher, artist, and producer members, and pay their members directly for uses of their songs.
 ASCAP and BMI are the PROs that have been around the longest, but the newer PROs have become competitive.